TruDan/arduino-esp32/docs/source/getting_started.rst

 *********

 The Arduino community is huge!
 You can find a lot of useful content on the Internet.
-Here are some community channels you may found information and ask for some help, if needed.
+Here are some community channels where you may found information and ask for some help, if needed.

 - `ESP32 Forum`_: Official Espressif Forum for ESP32 related discussions.
 - `Gitter`_